-ARTC 1413 DIGITAL PUBLISHING I CRT HRS:04 LEC HRS:03 LAB HRS:03
+ARTC 1413 DIGITAL PUBLISHING I

-This course is the study of the fundamentals of using digital layout as a primary publishing tool and the basic concepts and terminology associated with typography and page layout.
+CRT HRS:04 LEC HRS:03 LAB HRS:03 This course is the study of the fundamentals of using digital layout as a primary publishing tool and the basic concepts and terminology associated with typography and page layout.
+Prerequisite: ITSC 1409.

+ARTV 1445

-ARTV 1445 3-D MODELING AND RENDERING
+3-D MODELING AND RENDERING

-This is a studio course in technique of threedimensional (3-D) modeling utilizing appropriate software.
+CRT HRS:04 LEC HRS:03 LAB HRS:03 This is a studio course in technique of three-dimensional (3-D) modeling utilizing appropriate software.
 Topics include the creation and modification of 3-D geometric shapes; variety of rendering techniques; use of camera light sources, texture, and surface mapping.
+Prerequisite: ITSC 1409.

-FLMC 2431 COMPUTERS IN VIDEO PRODUCTION II
+FLMC 2431 VIDEO GRAPHICS AND VISUAL EFFECTS II

-This course is the study of the applications of computers to production.
-Topics include vector and raster graphics; rendering techniques; the design and production of three-dimensional materials; and the selection of hardware, software, and peripherals for the configuration of a studio.
+CRT HRS:04 LEC HRS:03 LAB HRS:04 This course is the study of the applications of computers to production.
+Topics include vector and raster graphics; rendering techniques; the design and production of threedimensional materials; and the selection of hardware, software, and peripherals for video production.
 Prerequisite: ARTC 1413 and ARTV 1445.

+IMED 1445

-IMED 1445 INTERACTIVE MULTIMEDIA I CRT HRS:04 LEC HRS:03 LAB HRS:03
+INTERACTIVE MULTIMEDIA I

-This course is the exploration of the use of graphics and sound to create interactive multimedia animations using industry standard authoring software.
+CRT HRS:04 LEC HRS:03 LAB HRS:03 This course is the exploration of the use of graphics and sound to create interactive multimedia applications and/or animations using industry standard authoring software.
 Prerequisite: ARTC 1413 and ARTV 1445.

+IMED 2166

-IMED 2166 CAPSTONE: MULTIMEDIA PRACTICUM
+CAPSTONE: MULTIMEDIA PRACTICUM CRT HRS:01 LEC HRS:00

-This course provides practical, general workplace training supported by an individualized learning plan developed by the employer, college, and the student.
+OFF CAMPUS LAB HRS:10 This course provides practical, general workplace training supported by an individualized learning plan developed by the employer, college, and the student.